-I am a researcher at the University of Cambridge interested in how different brain regions work together to achieve complex behaviours.
+I am a neuroscientist interested in how different brain regions work together to achieve complex behaviours.
 I also study how disrupted communication between brain regions leads to disordered behaviour and have a particular interest in the cerebellum.

 During my doctoral work, I showed that intrinsic connectivity in a major node of the motor network - the cerebellum - changes through motor adaptation in a performance-relevant manner.
 I also found that cortico-cerebellar connectivity change during adaptation correlates with how well people retain adapted movements.
 These connectivity changes are associated with cerebellar and cortical neurochemistry, suggesting a direct link between local neurochemical concentration, functional connectivity and behaviour in motor adaptation.

 University of Oxford